Living in Coventry

 Is Coventry a good place to live?

-What schools are in Coventry?
+What are the schools in Coventry like?

-What is the transport like in Coventry?
+What is the average house price in Coventry?

 Where does this data come from?